Glare from Solar Modules: Causes, Risks, and Solutions

 • Duration and frequency of the reflection

-While geometry determines whether a reflection is visible, luminance determines how strongly the reflection is perceived.
+While geometry determines whether a reflection is visible, luminance decides how strongly the reflection is perceived.

 Light source / surface Luminance in (approx.)